COCA-COLA EUROPEAN PARTNERS PLC FILES INTEGRATED REPORT AND FORM 20-F

 Our approach to risk

 Our decisions are informed by an understanding of the risks we face as a business.
-Through our enterprise wide risk management programme, we identify, measure and manage risk, as well as embed a strong risk culture across our business.
+Through our enterprise wide risk management programme, we identify, measure and manage risk, and embed a strong risk culture across our business.

 Our principal risks are those that have been identified as most impactful to our business by our enterprise risk assessment.
 CCEP defines these as risks that could materially and adversely affect our business, or could cause our actual results to differ materially from those given in the forward-looking statements within this report and other public statements we make.